oksuitaroma/AnimationTask/README.md

 # AnimationTask
- my work with  webpack and scs;
+ my work with  webpack and scss;
 To start project need --- npm run serve